nealcaren/fightordie/_sources/Volumes/26/02/on_being_crazy.md

 "'N&#11834;s' is dirty," he said.

-So is mud, said I. Moreover I added, I am not as dirty as you—at least, not yet.
+So is mud, said I. Moreover I added, I am not as dirty as you---at least, not yet.

 "But you're a 'n', ain't you?" he asked.